mohamedsalimagil/mohamedsalimagil/README.md

 ## 📫 Let's Connect
 I'm always learning and open to collaboration!
-You can reach me directly here on GitHub.
+You can reach me directly here mohamedsalimagil.dev@gmail.com

 ---
 ⭐️ More projects coming soon — stay tuned!